thomasyu1000/yu2019_thesis/README.md

-# Code for Yu, Thomas (2019), "A Model of Countercyclical Macroprudential Policy"
+# Code for "A Model of Countercyclical Macroprudential Policy"

 Undergraduate honors thesis at the University of Chicago.
 [Link to paper](https://www.thomas-yu.com/assets/docs/YuThomas_HonorsThesis.pdf).